 Have a sermon time

-An adult, the father preferably or another respected man, but a mother or respecting woman if men are not available, should lead the sermon time.
+An adult, the father preferably or another respected man, but a mother or respected woman if men are not available, should lead the sermon time.

 You can go anywhere in the bible.
 Reading a chapter (or two) is all you need to do and then you can pray and that’s it.
 If you feel a bit more confident and you feel a bit more creative, you might find yourself inserting your thoughts between verses, or asking your family members (especially kids) about what a certain verse means.